Because having fun at Halloween doesn’t have to cost the Earth…

 Getting arty not for you?
 As massive charity shop enthusiasts, we think this is the perfect excuse (not that we need one!) to check out our gran’s fave hangout and see if anyone has donated any old costumes.
 Plus don’t forget to see what your friends have lying around and swap among yourselves.
 No-one wants to be the person who rocks up in the same pumpkin costume every year, do they?!

 Trick or treat with a twist and give eager neighbourhood kids eco-friendly sweets (we bet they’ll like them just as much!).
 Some of our fave munchies are Cherry Cherries from Planet Organic and Chocolate Beans from Traid Craft.
 You can’t really go wrong with a product that uses natural flavours, treats the planet well AND puts a smile on a little neighbour’s face!

 Turn out the lights

 The spookiest way to have a Halloween party is definitely with the lights off!
-Deck your house out with eco-friendly candles such as this Lemongrass and Sage Pillar from Sentelle and save electricity for the night.
-Everyone’s costumes will look ten times creepier by candle light!
+Deck your house out with eco-friendly candles such as this Creamy Vanilla Candle from Sentelle and save electricity for the night.
+Everyone’s costumes will look ten times creepier by candle light too!

-If the idea of slathering your face in chemical and additive-filled green face paint doesn’t appeal to you, we’d suggest using an eco alternative like Lyra Paints or better yet, making your own.
+If the idea of slathering your face in chemical and additive-filled green face paint doesn’t appeal to you, we’d suggest using an eco alternative like this kit from Natural Earth Paint or better yet, making your own.
 The good thing about doing this is that you can make as much or as little as you need, rather than using a few dollops from a ready bought pot and it ending up in the back of your cupboard before getting chucked away.
 And you don’t need a whole host of expensive ingredients – the video below tells you how to make ghostly green face paint just out of cold cream, corn starch, water and a little food colouring…

 Here comes the science bit…